open-eid/SiVa/docs/siva2/systemintegrators_guide.md

     Note that the keystore file location can be overriden using environment variable `DSS_DATA_FOLDER`.
 By default the keystore file location, is expected to be on local filesystem in `etc` directory which is at the same level with the fat jar file (one is created, if no such directory exists).

 !!! note
-    TSL is currently used only by PDF and BDOC validators
+    TSL is currently used only by Generic and BDOC validators

 * Forward to custom X-road webapp instance